 Ernst Hilmar's office in the Kettenbrückengasse in December 1993.
 The red arrow points to the lost register of lenders to the 1897 Schubert exhibition (photograph by Rita Steblin).

 The management of the Wienbibliothek began to search for this inventory (which never had been given a shelfmark), but the book could not be found.
 The police were not notified and no attempt was ever made to recover the stolen lock of hair from Atzenbrugg.
 Dr. Renner merely asked me every now and then in a humorous tone: "Have you been to Atzenbrugg lately?"
-On 6 May 2009 I informed Dr. Silvia Mattl-Wurm of the theft of the lock of Schubert's hair and gave her copies of all my documents pertaining to this unfortunate case, which had now grown far beyond the realm of "speculation and premature judgments".
+On 6 May 2009 I informed Dr. Silvia Mattl-Wurm of the theft of the lock of Schubert's hair and gave her copies of all my documents pertaining to this unfortunate case, which had now grown far beyond the realm of "speculation and premature judgment".
 Following this conversation – long before the Strauss affair had become public – no attempt whatsoever was undertaken by the people in charge "to retrieve the stolen material without damage to its collections with the help of the authorities" (as Mattl-Wurm puts it in her statement in the Österreichische Musikzeitschrift).
 Mattl-Wurm's reply epitomizes the deplorably passive behavior of the Wienbibliothek and its motives: "If we report the theft, it would be more embarrassing for the library than for Hilmar!"
 If in this affair the police eventually retrieve the stolen goods, we can safely assume that they were not alerted to the theft by the Wienbibliothek.
-It was certainly no action taken by the representatives of the Wienbibliothek spun as cunning finesse) that led to the resurfacing of a few of the stolen Strauss manuscripts.
-It was the stupidity of the perpetrators and a lucky coincidence involving the chairman of the German Johann Strauss Society, Ralph Braun.
+It was certainly no action taken by the representatives of the Wienbibliothek (spun as cunning finesse) that led to the resurfacing of a few of the stolen Strauss manuscripts.
+It was the stupidity of the thief Ernst Hilmar and his accomplice Werner Bodendorff, and a lucky coincidence, involving the chairman of the German Johann Strauss Society, Ralph Braun.
 The whole affair is reminiscent of one involving the Vienna City Archive, where between 1969 and 1999 nine leaves were stolen from Beethoven's probate file.
 Owing to the lack of an inventory it is not even known what exactly went missing and nobody ever reported the theft to the police.

 See also: Response to Walburga Litschauer‘s essay "Perspektiven der Schubert-Forschung in Österreich", (Österreichische Musikzeitschrift, 65, vol. 9, Vienna 2010, pp. 46-49)